How Glucose Sensors Work: From Enzyme Reactions to Electrical Signals

 Glucose biosensor simulator

-The following interactive app simulates the amperometric response of the glucose biosensor and the interfacial concentration of the oxidised and reduced form the glucose oxidase (GOx).
-You can explore the effect of various parameters on the amperometric response and catalytic rate:
+This interactive app simulates the amperometric response of a glucose biosensor and the interfacial concentrations of the oxidized and reduced forms of glucose oxidase (GOx).
+Explore the effects of key parameters on the amperometric signal and catalytic rate:

 By adjusting these parameters, you can gain deeper understanding of how adsorption affect a cyclic voltammogram.
-In addition, the plots can be exported as CSV files.
+In addition, plots can be exported as CSV files for further analysis.

 References